Welcome to the resources for families page. This page was developed BY PATIENTS AND FAMILIES, FOR PATIENTS AND FAMILIES.

 - Open to patients, caregivers and family members

-Are there any ways that I can provide peer support to families in need?
+Are there any ways that I can provide support to families in need?

-- We have created a list of Peer Support Programs that so we can provide a way to reach others in need.
-You can send a care package to a friend in the hospital, become a mentor for a new patient or a patient in need, or find a friend for you or your child who can directly relate to the challenges you are facing.
-Check out all of our peer support programs.
+- Become a mentor for a new patient or a patient in need, or find a friend for you or your child who can directly relate to the challenges you are facing.

 - PFIC Network Financial Assistance Program

-- Some local rare disease organizations have financial assistance funds or respite funds, here’s one we know of
+- Some local rare disease organizations have financial assistance funds or respite funds.

 - Doctors can write prior authorizations if they are not in network providers with your insurance companies.
 Ask your specialist’s team about this if you are having trouble getting medical bills covered by insurance.